Mutual Exchange Policy

 Refusals

-- Customers applying for a mutual exchange will be required to undertake our pre-tenancy assessment, including our Sustainability Matrix.
-Should the Sustainability Matrix show that the exchange would placeany or all of the parties exchanging properties in a position where the tenancy would be unaffordable then we reserve the right to defer the application.
+Customers applying for a mutual exchange will be required to undertake our Housing Assessment Form (HAF).
+Should the HAF show that the exchange would place any or all of the parties’ exchanging properties in a position where the tenancy would be unsustainable then we reserve the right to defer the application.

-We will use our Sustainability Matrix to assess whether the incoming customer can afford to sustain theirtenancy.
+We will use the income and expenditure section of our HAF to assess whether the incoming customer can afford to sustain their tenancy.
 The financial metrics used are in line with the Consumer Price Index and are updated yearly.
-Regional variances will be taken into account within agreed frameworks.

-We will not offer a Mutual Exchange to a customer where it is clear from the pre-tenancy checks that they cannot afford to sustain the tenancy.
+We will not offer a Mutual Exchange to a customer where it is clear from our pre-tenancy checks that they cannot afford to sustain the tenancy and that they would fall into financial hardship.

 If a customer does not obtain our written consent or the application to exchange was withheld or rejected, the exchange will be unlawful.
 Both customers will be in the position of: